richardartoul/richardartoul.github.io/_posts/2015-07-16-promises-coroutines.markdown

 1. value: the yielded value
 2. done: a boolean value that represents whether or not the coroutine has any more code to execute (false in this case)

 The coroutine will remain paused until the next time testCoroutine.next() is called.
-This process repeats itself everytime we call testCoroutine.next() until there are no more yield statements, at which point the done property will be false.
+This process repeats itself everytime we call testCoroutine.next() until there are no more yield statements, at which point the done property will be true.

 But why did all the console logs evaluate to undefined?
 When you call .next(), the yield statement is replaced with whatever parameters you pass to .next().
 This is how values can be "injected" into the coroutines mid-execution.
 To see this in action, create a new testCoroutine and then execute the following code: